Roasted Garlic White Bean Alfredo Recipe

 Instructions

-• Heat oil in medium sauce pan over low heat.
+• Heat olive oil in a medium saucepan over low heat.

-• Add parmesan cheese, salt, and black pepper, cook for 1 minute, and set aside.
+• Stir in Parmesan cheese, salt, and black pepper, cooking for 1 more minute.
+Remove from heat and set aside.

-• Bring 4 quarts of water to a rapid boil, adding salt if desired.
+• Bring 4 quarts of water to a boil in a large pot.
+Add salt if desired.

 • Add the spinach with 15 seconds left to cook on pasta, then drain and toss everything with the sauce.